Hasso Plattner Foundation

 - The Hasso Plattner Institute (HPI), a faculty of the University of Potsdam, which is dedicated to IT systems engineering.
 One area of focus for HPI is Digital Health, where the institute cooperates with the Mount Sinai Health System (MSHS) in New York City

 - The founding of schools of design thinking such as the HPI School of Design Thinking at the University of Potsdam, the Hasso Plattner School of Design Thinking at the University of Cape Town and the Design Thinking School of the Lucian Blaga University of Sibiu

 - Data4Life, a nonprofit organization focused on developing platforms that enable researchers to derive insights from health data

 Social & Conservation

 In order to preserve our planet for future generations, the foundation supports environmental conservation and educational projects through the Sabine Plattner African Charities (SPAC).
 Examples of projects include:

 Art & Culture

 - The establishment and ongoing operation of the Museum Barberini in Potsdam, which showcases classical and contemporary art with a focus on impressionism

-- The ongoing construction of the new exhibition site DAS MINSK, which will focus on contemporary art and art from the GDR and is expected to open in 2022
+- The construction and ongoing operation of the new exhibition site DAS MINSK Kunsthaus in Potsdam, which focuses on contemporary art and art from the German Democratic Republic

 - The Wildenstein Plattner Institute, which is dedicated to the compilation of digital catalogue raisonnés and archives that support research in the field of art history

 - TALES is a non-profit, multi-media production and publishing initiative dedicated to using the power of storytelling to encourage a deeper understanding and appreciation of our shared humanity and the planet we call home

 Hasso Plattner established and donated half of his wealth to the Hasso Plattner Foundation in 2015.